 How will I know if my vasectomy has worked?

 After the vasectomy, there will be some sperm left in the upper part of the vas deferens tubes.
 It can take more than 20 ejaculations to clear these sperm from the tubes so, during this time, there is still a risk of pregnancy.

 Until it has been confirmed that your semen is free of sperm, you should continue to use another form of contraception.

-At least eight weeks after the procedure, you will need to produce a sample of semen, which will be tested for sperm.
+At least 8 weeks after the procedure, you'll need to produce a sample of semen, which will be tested for sperm.
 This will also help to identify the rare cases in which the tubes naturally rejoin themselves.
-Once tests have confirmed that your semen is free of sperm, the vasectomy is considered successful and you can stop using additional contraception.
+Once tests have confirmed that your semen is free of sperm, the vasectomy is considered successful.
+You can stop using extra contraception.

-A few men continue to have small numbers of sperm in their system, but these sperm do not move (they are known as non-motile sperm).
-If you are one of these men, your doctor will discuss your options with you.
-The chances of making your partner pregnant may be low enough to consider the vasectomy successful, or you may be advised to have further tests or consider other options.
+A few men continue to have small numbers of sperm in their system, but these sperm do not move.
+They are known as non-motile sperm.
+If you're one of these men, your doctor will discuss your options with you.
+The chances of making your partner pregnant may be low enough to consider the vasectomy successful.
+Or you may be advised to have further tests or consider other options.

 Is reversal possible?

-It's possible to have a vasectomy reversed.
-However, the procedure is not always successful.
+It's possible to have a vasectomy reversed but this is not always successful.
 You have a better chance if it is done soon after the vasectomy.

 Reversal is not available on the NHS and the operation is expensive if done privately.
 If a reversal is carried out within 10 years of your vasectomy, the success rate is about 55%.
 This falls to 25% if your reversal is carried out more than 10 years after your vasectomy.